Dokah/portfolio/README.md

 # 🌐 My Portfolio

 Welcome to my personal portfolio website!
-This project is built using **Remix.js**, a modern web framework focused on fast performance and great developer experience, and it's deployed seamlessly with **Netlify**..
+This project is built using **Remix.js**, a modern web framework focused on fast performance and great developer experience, and it's deployed seamlessly with **Netlify**.

 ## 🚀 Tech Stack